yogat3ch/writing/Dynamic Direct Democracy.md

 ### Newcomer Wizard Intro
 For newcomers to our platform, we've designed an intuitive wizard introduction that simplifies the dynamic representative system.
 Upon joining, users are greeted by a step-by-step guide that explains how the dynamic voting system works.
 This introductory wizard aims to make their experience seamless and informative.

-One key feature of this wizard is an **introductory questionnaire** reminiscent of popular platforms like isidewith.com.
+One key feature of this wizard is an **introductory questionnaire** reminiscent of popular platforms like [isidewith.com](https://www.isidewith.com/).
 This questionnaire covers a comprehensive spectrum of political topics, each followed by multiple-choice answers that are sorted by popularity.
 If a user's perspective isn't already represented, they can select "Other" and provide their own response through free-form text input.
 The platform leverages artificial intelligence to distill similar "Other"  answers into a coherent single response, which if recurrence frequency is high enough, is promoted to a new multiple choice entry.

 Importantly, users have the freedom to answer as many or as few questions as they like, allowing for a flexible and personalized onboarding process.
 After completing the questionnaire, users will receive suggested legislation to participate in the refinement of, or vote on.
+The final part of the wizard introduces the currently designated political **topic area** s and the time of year in which each **topic area** comes for a vote.
+A user can set granular notifications for each **topic area** to stay abreast of proposed legislation in the given **topic area**, or to be notified when a **topic area** enters a phase of the **legislative cycle**.

+This introductory wizard not only simplifies the user experience but also empowers users to make informed choices and engage meaningfully with the dynamic representation system, enhancing their participation in the democratic process.

 ### Abuse Prevention
 The allocation of votes to representatives is subject to abuse via influencer popularity.
 Anyone with a great deal of social media influence can potentially aggregate undue influence in elections if anyone can sign up for the system and allocate their vote to a representative immediately and never return to the app.